ethoinformatics/r-database-connections/SQL-from-R.md

 			dbSendQuery(con, SQL[i])
 		}
 	> }

-	> # To create a list with names of new table in MySQL
+To create a list of the new table names in MySQL:

 	> t <- dbListTables(conn)
 	>
-	> # ... and this is equivalent, but is not connecting to MySQL
+	> # ... and this is equivalent, but is not connecting to the MySQL database to produce it
 	> t <- dbtables$updated

-To read a table from a MySQL database into R...
+To read a table from a MySQL database into R:

 	> # Generically...
 	> # df <- dbReadTable(con, MySQLTableName)
+	>
 	> # So... if there is a table in the MySQL database named "observer_samples"...
-	> os <- dbReadTable(con, "observer_samples")
+	> os <- dbReadTable(conn, "observer_samples")
+	>
-	> # To read in a second table
+	> # To read in a second table called "avistajes"
-	> av <- dbReadTable(con, "avistajes")
+	> av <- dbReadTable(conn, "avistajes")

+* Joins among related tables

 In the `pp` database, `observer_samples` and `avistajes` are joined by a primary key-foreign key relationship.
 The primary key in the `observer_sample` table is used as a foreign key in `avistajes` to link each `avistaje` to a single `observer_sample`.
 We can build a "join table" with information from `observer_samples` and `avistajes` in two ways, by running a JOIN query on the MySQL database from `R` or by using the `merge` function in `R`.